elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 <!--
 - 2 mins
-- Cloud Agnostic: Enables apps to run across AWS Lambda, Azure Functions, or locally without code changes.
+- Runs Spring app on FaaS: Enables you to Run you function as a Spring app.
-- Adaptable: Supports web endpoints, streaming, or background tasks with the same function.
+- Adaptable: Supports running locally or on cloud.
 - Spring Boot Features: You get dependency injection, config, and metrics even in FaaS.
-- GraalVM: Optimizes cold start, though AWS SnapStart or Azure Premium are alternatives.

 - Call AWS and Azure health check
 -->